 ADIA's Managing Director is assisted by the Investment Committee established pursuant to Law (5), which is composed mainly of the heads of the several investment departments.

 The Investment Committee assists the Managing Director in the performance of his duties and provides advice in respect of ADIA's investments and the management and coordination of ADIA's affairs and activities (as mentioned in Principle 6.).

-In addition to the details outlined above regarding ADIA's asset management approach and selection of external investment managers, ADIA expects its people to demonstrate the highest standards of ethics, integrity and professional competence.
+As regards Principal 19.2, and ADIA's asset management approach and selection of external investment managers, ADIA expects its people to demonstrate the highest standards of ethics, integrity and professional competence.
 ADIA's employees must adhere to a Code of Conduct that sets the standards of behaviour that are expected of them in order to preserve ADIA's integrity and reputation and enable it to fulfil its mission.